Mainframe-Renewal-Project/sear-docs/interfaces/python/user.md

 ### Deleting a RACF user

-The below sample deletes the RACF user "LEONARD".
+The below sample deletes the RACF user `LEONARD`.

 ```python